-For his inaugural solo exhibition at Kavi Gupta, Kour Pour has made a body of work instilled with the idea of family—not only that into which we are born but the families we construct as our personal histories unfold.
+Kavi Gupta proudly presents Kour Pour: Familiar Spirits.
+For this, his debut solo exhibition with the gallery, Pour created a new body of work conceived around the idea of family—not only that into which we are born but the families we construct as our personal histories unfold.

-Kour Pour was born and raised in Devon, southwest England.
-His father, Iranian by birth, immigrated to England at age 14 during the 1979 revolution.
-Pour’s mother was raised in the British foster care system.
+Pour was born and raised in Devon, southwest England.
+His father was born in Iran and immigrated to England at age 14 during the 1979 Iranian Revolution.
+Pour’s mother was born in the UK and was raised in the British foster care system.

 “I romanticize that both of them were without family and home and created that together,” says Pour.
 “I’m doing that in my studio.
-The works start in a personal space.
-I’m creating a home for myself or others like myself.”
+The works start from a personal space.
+I’m creating a home for myself and others like myself.”

-Familiar, yet startlingly fresh, the work hints at a shared world of similar stories and different backgrounds, where personal histories are fostered by the families we create.
+Familiar, yet startlingly fresh, the works in the exhibition hint at a shared world of similar stories and different backgrounds, where personal histories are fostered by the families we create.